Mac notebooks: Operating temperature

 - The location you are using your notebook should be within these ranges:

 - Operating temperature: 50° to 95° F (10° to 35° C)

 - Make sure the AC plug or AC power cord is fully inserted into the power adapter before plugging the adapter into a power outlet.
 Use only the power adapter that came with your Mac notebook, or an Apple-authorized power adapter that is compatible with this product.
 The power adapter may become very warm during normal use.
 Always plug the power adapter directly into a power outlet, and place it on the floor or in a well-ventilated location.
 For more information see Mac notebooks: Using and maintaining your Apple MagSafe Adapter.

 - Runaway applications can cause the processor to work overtime and affect the heat level of your computer.
 For more information see Runaway applications can shorten battery runtime, affect performance, and increase heat and fan activity.

-Note: Do not keep you notebook or power adapter in your bed or under your cover as this does not allow adequate airflow
+Note: Do not keep you notebook or power adapter in your bed or under covers as this does not allow adequate airflow.

 The computer's internal fans turn on automatically within a temperature range that is selected to ensure proper operation of the computer.

 Mac notebooks comply with temperature limits set in national and international safety standards when used in accordance with the instructions in the user guide.